Colorado Rapids partner with Denver street artist Pat Milbery to create new jersey - NewsBreak

 The Colorado Rapids hid it in plain sight.

-When the Rapids began conversations with him about designing an MLS jersey, Milbery said he approached it with an "open heart and open ears."
+When the Rapids began conversations with him about designing an MLS jersey, he said he said he approached it with an "open heart and open ears."

 "There was a large overwhelming feeling of unexpected joy, and like, 'Really?
 Is this for real?
 Is this a prank?'"
-Milbery told The Denver Gazette.
+Milbery said.

 Then he found out he'd be the first local artist to do something like this.